WeiqunZhang/amrex-devtests/reduce_bug/README.md

-AMReX has a workaround for an DPC++ issue in AMReX's reduction functions at `amrex/Src/Base/AMReX_Reduce.H`.
+AMReX has a workaround for a DPC++ issue in AMReX's reduction functions at `amrex/Src/Base/AMReX_Reduce.H`.
 We use a two passes algorithm.
 The second pass is done in `ReduceOps::value()` starting at around line 514.
 We have to do the second pass twice in order to get correct results consistently.